 - Booking pages without Event types: The Booking form is selected in the Booking page’s Booking form section.

-Skipping and prepopulating
+Skipping or prepopulating Booking forms

-In these cases, the Booking form is typically skipped completely if you have all the data needed, or prepopulated if additional data is required.
-Prepopulated Booking forms work in private and public modes depending on the source of the prepopulation data.
+In these cases, the Booking form is typically skipped completely if you have all the data needed, or prepopulated if you require additional data.
+Prepopulated Booking forms work in private mode or public mode depending on the source of the prepopulation data.
 Learn more about prepopulated forms

 The Booking form is typically skipped or prepopulated in the following scenarios:

 - Personalized links: When you invite an existing prospect or Customer to schedule, their information is already known to you.
 You can send them a Personalized link from Salesforce or Infusionsoft to save them the time of filling out redundant information.
 If you are not using our native CRM integration, you can create a Personalized link using URL parameters.

 - Web form integration: The Customer filled out your web form, so their data is already available to you or stored in your CRM.
 This data can be passed to OnceHub as parameters in the URL or as a CRM record ID (Salesforce or Infusionsoft).

 - Login integration: When the Customer is authenticated in your app or portal, their identity is known to you.
 You can pass their CRM record ID (Salesforce or Infusionsoft) or parameters like name or email, and the Booking form will be skipped or prepopulated for them.

 - Landing page: You send your Customer an email (possibly as part of a campaign) with a link to a landing page (any web page that offers scheduling).
 That email link is personalized with the Customer data (using URL parameters, Salesforce ID or Infusionsoft ID), and the data is passed to the landing page.
 The landing page allows the Customer to schedule and all their data is seamlessly passed on to OnceHub, so they don’t need to refill known values.